 If your pet has been diagnosed with cancer, it can be devastating news.
-Nebraska Animal Medical Center will partner with you to help your animal friend fight this illness.
+Nebraska Animal Medical And Emergency Center will partner with you to help your animal friend fight this illness.

 Chemotherapy helps to control cancer cells by stopping them from growing and multiplying.
 However, this treatment not only destroys the cancer cells, but can affect healthy cells as well, causing side effects.
 After the treatments are finished, healthy cells usually repair themselves.